Can porcelain crowns fix buck teeth?

-How long does it take to treat buck teeth with porcelain crowns?
+How long does it take to treat overbite with porcelain crowns?

-Treating buck teeth with porcelain crowns doesn’t take much time.
+Treating overbite with porcelain crowns doesn’t take much time.
 After the first evaluation, you just need 2 – 3 more visits to get a beautifully aligned set of teeth.

-After porcelain crowns procedure, your dentist will give you instructions on how to take the best care of your oral health.
+After porcelain crown procedure, your dentist will give you instructions on how to take the best care of your oral health.

 Oral care after getting porcelain crowns

 After getting porcelain crowns to treat buck teeth, you should practice good oral hygiene so both your crowns and your real teeth will last longer.
 In general, taking care of porcelain crowns is similar to taking care of natural teeth.